Can You Have Tattoos in the Coast Guard?

 Tattoo Content

-Coast Guard tattoos cannot portray any content that is considered racist, discriminatory, indecent, extremist, or supremacist and must not involve violence, sexually explicit material, or promote lawlessness no matter where they are on the body.
-This includes tattoos that feature fully exposed nudity, tattoos of hate groups such as Neo-Nazis, skinheads, terrorist groups, or outlaw gangs, Confederate flags, graphic violence, the glorification of drug culture, or anti-government.
+Coast Guard tattoos cannot portray any content that is considered racist, discriminatory, indecent, extremist or supremacist and must not involve violence, sexually explicit material or promote lawlessness no matter where they are on the body.
+This includes tattoos that feature fully exposed nudity, tattoos of hate groups such as Neo-Nazis, skinheads, terrorist groups or outlaw gangs, Confederate flags, graphic violence, the glorification of drug culture or anti-government.
 Determining whether a tattoo falls into these categories can be subjective, and it’s ultimately up to the Coast Guard administration to decide whether a tattoo adheres to USCG tattoo regulations.

 Location on the Body

-Coast guard tattoo policy for officers does not allow for any type of tattoo or brand on the hands, neck, face, or head except for the single ring tattoos discussed earlier.
+Coast guard tattoo policy for officers does not allow for any tattoo or brand on the hands, neck, face or head except for the single ring tattoos discussed earlier.
 For the back and sides of the neck, the dark blue Coast Guard t-shirt collar is the reference point in determining whether a tattoo or brand is visible past one inch above the collar.
 No brands or tattoos are allowed below the wrist bone.